SocialGuy-Wagu/ascii-Video/README.md

 # ascii-Video

-> ⚠️ **AI code.** Most of this code was vibe-coded with an Claude.
+> ⚠️ **AI code.** Most of this code was vibe coded with Claude.
 Mostly works except for the ascii mp4 export option at the end.

 A terminal ASCII art video player for Linux.